Kream

 Kream (stylised as KREAM) is a Norwegian DJ and record producer duo consisting of brothers Daniel and Markus Slettebakken, from Bergen.

 Career

-2016 – 2019
+2016–2019

-In 2017 KREAM signed with Atlantic Records / Big Beat Records and released the song "Taped Up Heart" which features vocals from Clara Mae.
+In 2017 Kream signed with Atlantic Records / Big Beat Records and released the song "Taped Up Heart", which features vocals from Clara Mae.
 The song charted on Billboards Hot/Dance Electronic Songs chart and peaked at 22.
 The record has as of 2024 been played nearly 100 million times on Spotify.

-On 21 September 2018, KREAM released the song "Decisions" featuring Maia Wright.
+On 21 September 2018, Kream released the song "Decisions" featuring Maia Wright.
 The song reached number 39 on the Billboard Dance Chart.

-2020 – present
+2020–present

-In response to the Covid-19 pandemic of 2020 KREAM started the livestream project "LIQUID : LAB".
-The shows are recorded at spectacular locations around Norway, showcasing modern architecture and beautiful scenery.
+In response to the COVID-19 pandemic of 2020, Kream started the livestream project Liqud : Lab.
+The shows were recorded at spectacular locations around Norway, showcasing modern architecture and scenery.